-It’s good to hear that there is a place in Bali that you can do the ritual and worship God.
+It’s good to hear that there is a place in Bali where you can do the ritual and worship God.
 Tirta Empul which means the Holy Water Spring that was located in the town of Tampaksiring, Bali, Indonesia.
 They opened from Sunday to Saturday from 8:00 am till 6:00 pm.
-The Holy Balinese Spring is the place where lots of Hinduism with these families to perform the act of prayers.
+The Holy Balinese Spring is the place where lots of Hinduism with these families perform the act of prayers.
 This soul purification was reverenced by the visitors by bathing through the water drain of the pond.
 Before you enter you need also a sarong, you can rent a sarong for a small donation at the entrance to the temple.
 On request, you will escort to do a blessing ritual at holy water with including Sarong and offers.
 But there is a rule that once the woman has a period she is not allowed to enter the temple.
 The temple is pleasant, especially for tourism.
 You can explore it quickly.
-You can also sit down and do some unwind.
+You can also sit down and unwind.
 The shrines are brightly decorated, which contrasts with the starched white clothing of the Balinese who come here to pray.
 There is a large Koi Fish Pond, This area of the temple is walled off on all four sides from the rest of the complex, which gives it a calm and relaxing atmosphere.
-You can also do some activities like to take some photos.
+You can also do some activities like taking some photos.
 On the other side, when we visited the temple there are two distillation pools.
 But that time there were overflowing people in the pools because of the peak season month of June.
 They believed that there are magical powers and local Balinese come here to purify themselves.
 I suggest if you have a plan to go to Tirta Empul, there are also highly recommended temple grounds near this area.
 The Pura Gunung KawiSebatu is located in Central Bali and the Pura Gunung Kawi is located in North East Ubud, Bali, Indonesia.

-You can do some activities in the falls, such as swimming even the water is flowing fast.
+You can do some activities in the falls, such as swimming even if the water is flowing fast.
 But most of the tourists do this and have fun.
 Were not able to try to swim because we forget to bring additional clothes at that time.
 Some of the tourists do bravely jump on the top of the falls.
-This also the best spot on the Island.
+This is also the best spot on the Island.

 Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.Mark 11:24